Osmosis worksheet 2026

 3. For questions 1 and 2, select 'Y' or 'N' to indicate whether water and solutes can diffuse through a cell's selective permeable membrane.

 4. In the section regarding animal cells in beakers, draw arrows indicating the direction of water movement by osmosis.
-Use the drawing tools available in our editor for precision.
+Use our drawing tools for precision.

-6. Identify and write down the type of solution (hypertonic, isotonic, hypotonic) for each scenario provided.
+6. Identify and name the type of solution (hypertonic, isotonic, hypotonic) for each scenario based on your observations.

 7. Complete any missing percentages in the designated fields to ensure all data is filled out accurately.